 The site selected for the modular building is very important because it will have a direct impact on many other components of the process.
 When deciding on a property it is important to consider the grade (slope) and soil compaction.
 You will want to take into account site accessibility in addition to proximity to water, sewer, utilities, and existing structures.
 Each of these considerations could have significant bearing on the cost of your project and many of them can be controlled in advance by selecting the right piece of property and site for the building.
 Furthermore, you will want to have a clear understanding of the municipality or local governing body and how easy or difficult they are to work with, because the permitting process and periodic project inspections will impact the project schedule, in some cases substantially.

 Traditionally those looking to construct a custom permanent building might start out by contracting with an architect to design their facility.
 The growing trend is for project owners to contact and partner directly with a modular building dealer that has the ability to perform a complete design-build project.
 Either route you decide to take will generally result in a high quality modular building you can be proud of and that provides all the space needed.
 Custom modular buildings give you the opportunity to specify the exact layout you need as well as select almost any exterior and interior finishes you desire.
-Custom modular buildings are built to meet all applicable state and local codes and can be tailored to meet the highest energy standards you desire.
+Custom modular buildings are built to meet all applicable federal and state codes and can be tailored to meet the highest energy standards you desire.

 3. Formal Proposal